Scotland recall Johnson for Italy game

 - Van der Merwe banned for games against Italy & Ireland

-Edinburgh's Ben Vellacott is named among the replacements instead of Ben White and the former Scotland Under-20s scrum-half is in line to make his debut.
+Townsend has named Edinburgh's Ben Vellacott among the replacements in preference to Ben White and the former Scotland Under-20 scrum-half is in line to make his debut.

-Gloucester fly-half Adam Hastings could make his first appearance of the Six Nations after being included on the bench in place of Blair Kinghorn, who drops out of the match-day 23 after providing cover for Finn Russell.
+Gloucester fly-half Adam Hastings could make his first appearance of this year's Six Nations after being included on the bench in place of Blair Kinghorn, who drops out of the match-day 23 after providing cover for Finn Russell.

 Johnson started the game against England on the opening weekend of the Six Nations but was then dropped in favour of Tuipulotu for the matches in Cardiff and at home to Grand Slam-chasing France.

-Steyn fills in form Worcester's Van der Merwe, who will miss the matches against Italy and Ireland after his red card for "for reckless or dangerous play" resulted in a three-week ban.
+Steyn fills in for Worcester's Van der Merwe, who will miss the matches against Italy and Ireland after his red card "for reckless or dangerous play" resulted in a three-week ban.

 The South African-born wing was dismissed for his fend-off on Scotland team-mate Kyle Rowe, the London Irish wing, and has been suspended for three weeks.